 Yellow Jackets Vs. Honey Bees – Comparison Guide

 The yellow jacket and honey bee are striped flying insects found in gardens worldwide.
-Although sometimes mixed up, they differ in appearance, aggression, nesting habit, and more.
+Although sometimes mixed up, they differ in appearance, aggression, nesting habits, and more.
 Let’s take a close look at how they compare.

 What is the difference between a yellow jacket and a honey bee?

 A yellow jacket is a wasp that has bright yellow and black stripes.
 It is an aggressive insect that can sting repeatedly.
-Honey bees are fuzzy and also striped, but their bands aren’t as bright yellow.
+Honey bees are fuzzy and striped, but their bands aren’t as bright yellow.
 Their diet consists of nectar and pollen, and they are typically much less aggressive towards intruders.

 Appearance